The Organizational Structure

 • Developing and collecting of ICAO documents and guidance materials relating to aerodromes.

-• Conducting compliance of the airport construction activities, supervision and quality control.
+• Conducting compliance of the airport construction activities, supervision and quality control;

 • Considering environmental impact at the aerodromes.